ASFHyP3/hyp3-lib/README.md

 If you are looking for a way to request HyP3 products via Python, we suggest checkout our [HyP3 Python SDK](https://github.com/ASFHyP3/hyp3-sdk).

-If you are looking for workflows that take advantage of our HyP3 on-demand products, we suggest checking out our [`asf-tools`](https://github.com/ASFHyP3/asf-tools) Python library.
+If you are looking for workflows that take advantage of our HyP3 on-demand products, we suggest checking out our [ASF Tools](https://github.com/ASFHyP3/asf-tools) Python library.

 ## License
 The HyP3-lib package is licensed under the BSD 3-Clause license.
-See the LICENSE file for more details.
+See the [`LICENSE`](LICENSE) file for more details.

 ## Code of conduct
 We strive to create a welcoming and inclusive community for all contributors to HyP3-lib.
 As such, all contributors to this project are expected to adhere to our code of conduct.

-Please see `CODE_OF_CONDUCT.md` for the full code of conduct text.
+Please see [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md) for the full code of conduct text.

 ## Contributing
 Contributions to the HyP3-lib library are welcome!
-If you would like to contribute, please submit a pull request on the GitHub repository.
+Whether you're finding bugs, adding new features, fixing anything broken, or improving documentation, get started by submitting an issue or pull request!

+Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for more info.

 ## Contact Us
 Want to talk about HyP3-lib?
 We would love to hear from you!